39 plants indexed. Showing 29 matching current filters.

 Nesslau Rechenwaid wastewater treatment plant serves Krummenau, Switzerland, treating wastewater from approximately 3,591 people.
 It operates under Swiss water protection regulations, discharging into the local watershed.

-Niederburen wastewater treatment plant serves the Swiss municipality of Niederbüren in St. Gallen canton.
-It treats wastewater from approximately 8,237 people and discharges into the local water system.
+Ebnat Kappel wastewater treatment plant serves the municipality of Kappel in St. Gallen, Switzerland.
+It treats wastewater from a population of approximately 5,087 people.

 Oberriet wastewater treatment plant serves Montlingen in St. Gallen, Switzerland, with a designed capacity of 1.00 and a population equivalent of 12,054.